 Chapter 8.
 Rich media content

-This chapter explains how to add SVG, MathML, audio, video and Flash animations to your DITA topics and how ditac processes this rich media content in the case where the output format supports rich media (e.g. XHTML 5, EPUB 3) and also in the case where the output format does not support rich media (e.g. XHTML 1, PDF, RTF).
+This chapter explains how to add SVG, MathML, TeX/LaTeX math, audio, video and Flash animations to your DITA topics and how ditac processes this rich media content in the case where the output format supports rich media (e.g. XHTML 5, EPUB 3) and also in the case where the output format does not support rich media (e.g. XHTML 1, PDF, RTF).

 § SVG